Last Updated on May 6, 2023 by Marie Bautista

 There are many types of household and yard pests, including insects, rodents, and wildlife.
 Along with their annoying presence, they can cause significant damage to your home.
 This ranges from termites chewing their way through the walls to squirrels who nest in the attic.
 Your outdoor areas are also gathering places for pesky mosquitoes.
 These pests can also prove dangerous to your health by carrying harmful diseases such as these:

 Ingesting salmonella bacteria means you are in for a miserable time.
 Salmonellosis causes fever, vomiting, diarrhea, and abdominal cramps and easily transmits to others through poor hygiene habits.
 Although most people recover in a day or two, the disease is estimated to affect 1 million people in the U.S. each year.
 Of that number, 19,000 require hospital care and almost 400 people die.
 Cockroaches and flies can transmit salmonella bacteria onto food that is then eaten by humans.
-The pest control experts at Terminix offer effective roach treatment for your home.
+Getting reliable pest control services would be a very good solution here.

 Tularemia is caused by bacteria that is spread by flies, ticks, and contact with infected animals, such as rodents.
 Humans can ingest the bacteria by breathing in contaminated dust.
 Symptoms can include skin ulcers, fever, enlarged lymph nodes, and, on occasion, throat infection or pneumonia.
 There are about 200 cases in the U.S. each year.